Corduff

-Corduff (Irish: An Chorr Dhubh) is a northwestern suburb of Dublin, in Fingal, Ireland.
-It is a part of the wider Blanchardstown area and is part of the Dublin 15 postal district.
+Corduff (Irish: An Chorr Dhubh) is a northwestern suburb of Dublin, in Fingal, Ireland, 10 km from Dublin city centre.
+It is a part of the wider Blanchardstown area and is in the Dublin 15 postal district.

-As of 2016, the electoral division of Blanchardstown-Corduff had a population of 3,871.
+As of 2016, the electoral division of Blanchardstown–Corduff had a population of 3,871.

-Corduff is also a townland in the civil parish of Castleknock, in the historic County Dublin.
+Corduff is also a townland in the civil parish of Castleknock, in the traditional County Dublin.

 History

 One of the earliest references to Corduff is in a document from the reign of Edward VI, dated 2 August 1547, which records a "lease to James Walshe of London, gent., of the rectory of Malahydert, County Dublin, and the tithes &c. in Malahydert, Culduff, Bossardston, Pasloweston...Tyrrolstown, Abbatiston..."

 Evolution of name

 The name for Corduff and the area has varied over time.
 The form Culduff and significantly, Cooleduff (this last in the census of 1659) is the predominant one down to the early years of the 18th century.
 In the Civil Survey, compiled in the mid-1650s is found a notice of "Colduff, ½ a plowland, 143 acre, [property of] Will.
 Warren, Irish Papist ...
 There is upon ye premisses a stone house slated, one barne and stable tathct, severall cottages ... a small orchard and garden with a grove of ash trees, one mill in use worth Anno 1640 ten pounds per annum.
 The Tythes belong to ye Colledge of Dublin [i.e. Trinity College].
 Bounded east with Davistowne, south with ye Toulchy, on ye west with Buzardstown, on ye north with Ballicolan".

-The Hearth Money Roll for County Dublin list the householders liable for payment of hearth tax in Corduff in 1664 as" Cullduff: William Warren (5 hearths), William Dardy, Peter Heward, William Lacey, John Synnott, Nicholas Wade, James Dardis, Daniell Shar, William Dardis, Marke Talbott (1 hearth each).
+The Hearth Money Roll for County Dublin lists the householders liable for payment of hearth tax in Corduff in 1664 as" Cullduff: William Warren (5 hearths), William Dardy, Peter Heward, William Lacey, John Synnott, Nicholas Wade, James Dardis, Daniell Shar, William Dardis, Marke Talbott (1 hearth each).
 Cullduff Mill: Pierce Barrett (1 hearth)".

 These name forms likely represented the Irish Cúil Dubh, which is translated roughly as 'the black place' – possibly referring to the colour of the soil.